buecking/edgar/README.md

 3. On the command line type `edgar init`.
 You will need to specify a path if you did not use the default database name (i.e. *edgar*).
 See getting help below.

+## Creating and updating your ticker lookup table

+The ticker lookup table is useful if you want to query a company by its ticker symbol.
+NOTE: Only actively traded companies will have a valid ticker.
+If a company is delisted or its trading symbol is renamed this method will produce unexpected results.
+See `edgar update --help` for details on updating ticker data.

 ## Creating and updating your form index

 The form index is housed in Postgres. *edgar* will keep your index up to date.